os-lecture/2023S-os-lectures/lec7/p4-labs.md

      add_task(INITPROC. clone());
 }
 ```
-- `TaskControlBlock::new` parse the ELF execution file format of `initproc`, and establish the application address space, kernel stack, etc. form a ready TVB
+- `TaskControlBlock::new` parse the ELF execution file format of `initproc`, and establish the application address space, kernel stack, etc. form a ready TCB
 - `add_task` add the TCB to the ready queue